 Comments: The manuscript is well written and I only have a few minor comments that the authors should consider.

-Comment: As with Reviewer 1, please note that this reviewer does not have any major concerns and states that they have only minor comments for the authors to consider.
+Comment: As with Reviewer 1, please note that this reviewer does not have any major concerns and states that they have only minor comments for us to consider.

 Line 80: What happens to individuals "experiencing stress"?
 Where they euthanized or released? not used for PIT tags but data collected otherwise?